top of page

 Jenna Dalton - Headshot.jpg

-jenna dalton, BA (she/her) - counselling intern
+jenna dalton, MA (she/her) - associate counsellor

 Have questions?
 Email Jenna.